HiPERCAM/hipercam/docs/commands.rst

 files.
 If ``nodefs`` is specified, then all parameters values need to be spelt out; it's use is inside scripts in circumstances where multiple instances are being used, or when there is interactive work going on too, to avoid causing problems by over-writing the default files.
+Avoid using these keywords in any other context. e.g. you would be asking for trouble if you named your files ``list.hcm`` or ``prompt.hcm``.

 Strings with spaces